 Reaction & Thoughts:

 Producers Albert R. Broccoli and Harry Saltzman were clearly eager to expand the franchise’s demographics and the experiment worked better than expected.
 This is the first bona fide blockbuster in the series.
-Because the movie became such a humongous international hit, every subsequent film, more or less, follows the structure and tone of Goldfinger, that is, until Timothy Dalton took over and things started getting a bit darker again.
+Because the movie became such a humongous international hit, every subsequent film, more or less, follows the structure and tone of Goldfinger, that is, until Timothy Dalton (The Living Daylights and Licence to Kill) took over and things started getting a bit darker again.

 If I sound like I’m complaining, I’m not.
 This is one of the best films in the series.
 In fact, I never understood people who want to see a mean-spirited Bond.
 Ian Fleming is no John le Carré.
 I’ve always found the series absolutely ridiculous — mindless entertainment of the highest order.
 Moore’s tongue-in-cheek approach makes perfect sense, but as I said before, Connery, not Moore, should take credit for the idea.